loganmoseley/TokenGenerator/README.md

 Design systems are great.
 Your goals might include increased consistency for users, efficient collaboration between disciplines, and saving your team time.
 Generating code from a shared resource helps with all of those: it cuts down on inconsistencies in manually copying, is faster than manually copying, and lets everybody collaborate on one resource.

+Why not a shrink-wrapped “build system” like [this one from Amazon](https://amzn.github.io/style-dictionary/#/)?
+Or why not talk directly to the [Figma API](https://www.figma.com/developers/api)?
+Sometimes you don’t need a code- and process-heavy suite of generalized tools just to generate a little code, especially when you’re still in the scrappy stage!

 ## Installation

 Download the latest program from [Releases](https://github.com/loganmoseley/TokenGenerator/releases).